Musare/Musare/README.md

     - Force skipping song by admins or owners
 - **Song Management**
     - Verify songs to allow them to be searched for and added to automatically generated genre playlists
-    - Import Album to import songs in bulk
     - Discogs integration to import metadata
     - Ability for users to report issues with songs and admins to resolve
     - Configurable skip duration and song duration to cut intros and outros
-    - Import YouTube playlists from admin area
+    - Import YouTube playlists or channels from admin area
-    - Any song added to playlists or stations will be automatically requested
+    - Import Album to associate Discogs album data with media in bulk
     - Bulk admin management of songs
-    - Create songs from scratch
+    - Create songs from scratch or from YouTube videos
+- **YouTube**
+    - Monitor and manage API requests and quota usage
+    - Configure API quota limits
+    - YouTube video management
 - **Users**
     - Activity logs
     - Profile page showing public playlists and activity logs